+Minimum time of follow-up for a censored observation is referred to and specified in Table 2, and the vital status is known to be “survived >5 years.”

+Total points awarded: 5/5

 Provide a suitable descriptive statistical analysis for selected variables in this dataset as might be presented in Table 1 of a manuscript exploring the association between serum LDL and 5 year all-cause mortality in the medical literature.
 In attention to the two variables of primary interest, you may restrict attention to age, sex, weight, smoking history, and prior history of cardiovascular disease (coronary heart disease (CHD), congestive heart failure (CHF), and stroke.

 The following table provides descriptive statistics categorized by time to death recorded (less than 5 years vs. longer than 5 years).
 There were 121 patients die within 5 years of measurement and 614 patients survived at least 5 years.
 Measurement of how many pack of cigarette patient smokes per day for 1 year is missing for 1 person in the < 5 years group.
 It seems like the proportion of male is greater in the < 5 years group.
 Also, more patients in this group tend to smoke, have prior history of CHD, CHF and have either a transient ischemic attack or a stroke prior to MRI.